Shang-Chi and the Legend of the Ten Rings: Plot

-They are taken to the Ten Rings' compound, where Wenwu uses the pendants to reveal a mystical map leading to Ta Lo.
+At the Ten Rings' compound, Wenwu uses the pendants to reveal a mystical map leading to Ta Lo.
 Wenwu explains that he has heard Li calling and believes she has been held captive in Ta Lo behind a sealed gate.
 He plans to destroy the village unless they release her.
 When his children and Katy object, he imprisons them.
-The three meet former actor Trevor Slattery, whom the Ten Rings imprisoned for impersonating Wenwu, and his hundun companion Morris, who offers to guide them to Ta Lo.
+They meet former actor Trevor Slattery, whom the Ten Rings imprisoned for impersonating Wenwu, and his hundun companion Morris.
+They escape and Morris guides them to Ta Lo, which exists in a separate dimension with various Chinese mythological creatures.

-The group escapes and goes to Ta Lo, which exists in a separate dimension with various Chinese mythological creatures.
-They meet Ying Nan, Li's sister, who explains the history of Ta Lo: thousands of years ago, the universe containing the village was attacked by the soul-consuming Dweller-in-Darkness and its soul eaters, but was saved by a Chinese dragon called the Great Protector who helped seal the Dark Gate to the Dweller's world.
-According to Nan, the Dweller-in-Darkness has been impersonating Li so that Wenwu will use the ten rings to open the Gate.
-Shang-Chi, Xialing, Katy, Slattery, and Morris join the villagers in training and preparing for Wenwu's arrival, using outfits and weapons crafted from dragon scales.
+The group meet Li's sister Ying Nan who explains the history of Ta Lo: thousands of years ago, the village's universe was attacked by the soul-consuming Dweller-in-Darkness and its soul eaters, but was saved by a Chinese dragon called the Great Protector who helped seal the Dark Gate to the Dweller's world.
+According to Nan, the Dweller-in-Darkness has been impersonating Li so Wenwu will use the ten rings to open the Gate.
+Shang-Chi, Xialing, Katy, Slattery, and Morris join the villagers in training and preparing for Wenwu's arrival, using outfits and weapons crafted from dragon scales that are effective against the soul eaters.

 Wenwu and the Ten Rings arrive and attack.
 Wenwu overpowers Shang-Chi, pushes him into the nearby lake, and attacks the Gate with the rings.
-This allows some of the Dweller's soul eaters to escape, and the Ten Rings join forces with the villagers to fight them.
+This allows some of the Dweller's soul eaters to escape, with the Ten Rings allying with the villagers to effectively fight them.
 The Great Protector revives Shang-Chi and bears him from the lake to battle the soul eaters.
 Wenwu and Shang-Chi fight once more, and Shang-Chi gains the upper hand but chooses to spare Wenwu.
 The Dweller-in-Darkness escapes from the weakened Gate and attacks Shang-Chi.
-Wenwu saves Shang-Chi, bequeathing him the rings before the Dweller-in-Darkness kills him.
+Wenwu saves Shang-Chi but is killed by the Dweller-in-Darkness; he bequeaths the rings to Shang-Chi before he dies.
 Shang-Chi, the Great Protector, Xialing, and Katy slay the Dweller-in-Darkness.
-Afterward, Shang-Chi and Katy return to San Francisco, where the sorcerer Wong summons them to Kamar-Taj.
+Afterward, Shang-Chi and Katy return to San Francisco where the sorcerer Wong summons them to Kamar-Taj.

-In a mid-credits scene, Wong introduces Shang-Chi and Katy to Bruce Banner and Carol Danvers while researching the rings' origin.
+In a mid-credits scene, Wong introduces Shang-Chi and Katy to Bruce Banner and Carol Danvers and the group discusses the origins of the rings.
 They discover that the rings are acting as a beacon to something.
-In a post-credits scene, Xialing becomes the new leader of the Ten Rings, training women alongside men, despite having told Shang-Chi that she would disband the organization.
+In a post-credits scene, Xialing becomes the new leader of the Ten Rings, despite telling Shang-Chi that she would disband the organization, and begins training women alongside men.